Tangents

 Wedding photography: 3 tips to speed up your editing workflow

-One of the questions that came up during the Q&A at yesterday's presentation at B&H, was how long does it take me to edit a wedding.
+One of the questions that came up during the Q&A at my presentation at B&H, was how long does it take me to edit a wedding.
 Well, the ideal is that it takes me less than a day.
 During the peak wedding season around September and October, it is easy to slip behind, but that still remains my goal - to edit a wedding during the week right after the wedding took place.
-There are several things motivating this idea: I am more likely to get print orders from the guests at a wedding if the event is still Read more inside...
+There are several things motivating this idea: I am more likely to get print orders from the guests at a wedding if the event is still fresh in Read more inside...

 Photoshop actions to help with Post Processing after RAW conversion